CiscoDevNet/terraform-provider-intersight/website/docs/r/notification_account_subscription.html.markdown

   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
-* `enabled`:(bool) Subscription can be switched on/off with out necessity to change the subscriptionsettings: notification methods, conditions etc.Ex.: Subscription MO can be configured, but switched off.
+* `enabled`:(bool) Subscription can be switched on/off without necessity to change the subscriptionsettings: notification methods, conditions, etc.Ex.: Subscription MO can be configured, but switched off.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) The name of the subscription.